Bsilagunes/flutter-taslak/README.md

 •	I've updated the button text to "Start Seat Alert" for clarity.
 These improvements enhance the user experience and make the seat number warning system feature more intuitive to use.

+1. Baggage Notification Feature:
+•	When passengers disembark from the plane, they often need to wait for their baggage to arrive at the baggage waiting area.
+Our system includes a baggage notification feature that allows passengers to receive real-time alerts when their baggage arrives.
+•	Passengers can input their baggage tag or receipt number into the mobile app to subscribe to notifications for their specific baggage.
+Once their baggage arrives at the waiting area, they'll receive an instant notification on their mobile device, enabling them to retrieve their baggage promptly.
+2. Damage Reporting and Detection:
+•	In the unfortunate event that a passenger's baggage is damaged during transit, our system provides a convenient way for passengers to report the damage.
+•	Passengers can use the mobile app to upload photos of their damaged baggage.
+The system includes an image processing component built in C++ that analyzes the uploaded photos to detect damages.
+•	Upon detection of damages, passengers are promptly notified through the app, allowing them to take appropriate action, such as filing a complaint or seeking assistance from airport staff.
+3. Photo Upload and Processing:
+•	The system includes a dedicated screen within the mobile app for passengers to upload photos of their damaged baggage.
+•	Passengers can either select existing photos from their device's gallery or capture new photos using the device's camera.
+Once uploaded, the photos are sent to the backend system for processing.
+•	The C++ backend system utilizes image processing algorithms to analyze the uploaded photos and identify any signs of damage, such as tears, dents, or scratches.
+4. Notification Management:
+•	The system's backend component manages the process of sending notifications to passengers regarding their baggage status.
+•	Notifications are triggered based on events such as baggage arrival at the waiting area or detection of damages in uploaded photos.
+•	Passengers receive notifications directly on their mobile devices, providing them with timely updates and alerts throughout their journey.
+5. User-Friendly Interface:
+•	The mobile app features an intuitive user interface that is easy to navigate and interact with.
+•	Passengers can quickly access the various features of the app, including baggage notification, damage reporting, and photo upload, with minimal effort.
+•	Clear instructions and prompts guide passengers through each step of the process, ensuring a seamless and hassle-free experience.
+Overall, the suitcase system combines cutting-edge technology with user-centric design to streamline the baggage management process and enhance the overall travel experience for passengers.
+By providing real-time notifications, damage detection capabilities, and user-friendly interfaces, the system aims to empower passengers with greater control and peace of mind when it comes to managing their baggage.

 Contribution:
 Contributions to the project are welcome!
 If you have any ideas for improvements or new features, feel free to fork the repository, make your changes, and submit a pull request.